So many vanilla extracts, so many prices.

 Although the Food and Drug Administration only allows vanilla to be called “extract” when it has an alcohol base, there is an alcohol-free substitute.
 Natural vanilla flavor is made with glycerine and propylene glycol, along with vanilla bean extractives.
 It has a viscous texture, is a little darker than natural vanilla extract, and smells differently, but it works well as a substitute for flavoring foods and beverages.
-We carry natural vanilla flavor by the gallon.
+We carry natural vanilla flavor and it is getting rave reviews!

 You can use natural vanilla flavor in exactly the same way that you would use extracts.
 You may find you need a little more or less flavor compared with extract.
 Tasting what you’re making as you go is the best way to know.

 A newer product in the marketplace is called Natural Vanilla Extract.
 This product is a blend of natural vanilla flavor and pure vanilla extract.
 It combines pure extract with natural vanillin made from plants other than vanilla beans.
 It is more affordable than pure vanilla extract.
 A high quality Natural Vanilla Extract tastes very much like pure vanilla extract.
 It is especially helpful for artisan bakers, chocolate makers, breweries, etc.